neogeek/custom-webpack-cli/README.md

 );
 ```

+## Static Files

+All static files (images, audio, video files) should be placed in a folder names `public/` at the root of the project.

 ## Customization

 To customize the webpack config, add a `webpack.custom.js` to the root of your project.
 The contents of that file will be merged with the [webpack.config.js](webpack.config.js) file distributed with this tool.